Troubleshooting

 Scan finds nothing

-Section titled “Scan finds nothing”If Scan returns no results:
+Section titled “Scan finds nothing”If Scan nearby returns no useful results:

 - Put the speaker into pairing mode before starting the scan.

-- Wait for the full background scan to finish.
+- Wait for the full timed scan to finish instead of closing the modal early.

-- Use the Already paired list if the host already knows the speaker.
+- Use the Already paired devices list if the host already knows the speaker.

 Music Assistant token flow fails